International-Data-Spaces-Association/IDS-testbed/Testsuite/README.md

 **The Testbed must be set-up and running**.
 Please follow the instructions in the [installation guide](../InstallationGuide.md) and come back.

 ## Configuration file
 There are a couple of environmental variables to set before running the test suite.
-Because the configuration differs between IDS components, it is necessary to change at least the following values (whereas the others might be common between different IDS components):
+Because the configuration differs between IDS components, it is necessary to change at least the following values (whereas the others might be common between different IDS components).

 ### Connector environment variables
 Navigate to the file `Testsuite/env/Applicant_IDS_Connector_Test_Configuration.postman_environment.json` and open it in an editor of choice.